'It was fun beating Messi' - Bayern star Goretzka has no sympathy for Barcelona and their superstar | Goal.com

 The Bundesliga giants humiliated the Spanish giants and their Argentine star at the Estadio da Luz on Friday evening, with former Barca playmaker Philippe Coutinho grabbing a double, as did Thomas Muller.

-There were also single goals to Ivan Perisic, Serge Gnabry, Joshua Kimmich and Robert Lewandowski, with Bayern now meeting the winner of Manchester City and Lyon in the last four of the competition.
+There were also goals for Ivan Perisic, Serge Gnabry, Joshua Kimmich and Robert Lewandowski, with Bayern now meeting the winner of Manchester City and Lyon in the last four of the competition.

 Post-match, Goretzka was asked if it hurt to embarrass a possible childhood idol such as Messi, to which he replied: "No, it didn’t hurt, it was fun actually."

-With Bayern now favourites to win the competition, Goretzka was pleased by their performance but insisted the team has to stay focused to reach the ultimate goal.
+With Bayern now favourites to win the competition, Goretzka was pleased by their performance but insisted the team have to stay focused to reach the ultimate goal.

 "It’s difficult to put this into words so soon after the game.
 I think it will take a couple of days to process this result," Goretzka told Sky Sports.